HendersonZhu/BCR-clustering/README.md

 *Method to cluster some-what biologically similar B-cell and T-cell receptors by Hamming distance in R.*

 ## *Introduction*
-The vast B-cell repertoire data retrieved from RNA-seq would seem extremely diverse.
-It is convenient when biologically similar BCR can be classified and grouped as single entities to facilitate downsteam analysis.
-Hereby we proposed a method to cluster BCR with some-what similar CDR H3 amino acid sequences based on Hamming distance.
+The vast B-cell and T-cell repertoire data retrieved from RNA-seq would seem extremely diverse.
+It is convenient when biologically similar BCR and TCR can be classified and grouped as single entities to facilitate downsteam analysis.
+Hereby we proposed a method to cluster BCR and TCR with some-what similar CDR H3 amino acid sequences based on Hamming distance.

 ## *Requirements*
 Load packages in R. Load any other metadata files required.
 Outputs from [VDJtools](https://github.com/mikessh/vdjtools) should be used as inputs for this clustering method (Shugay et al., 2015). \
-R packages required for BCR clustering:
+R packages required for BCR and TCR clustering:
 ```
 library("edgeR")
 library("plyr")